April 2015 Lifter of the Month

 Please introduce yourself.
 Who are you?
 How old are you?
 Where were you born?
 Etc. Give the

+readers some background about yourself.
 My name is Kyle Houser.
 I’m 16 years old and a junior at Starr’s Mill High School in Peachtree City, Georgia.
 I was born in Memphis, Tennessee and moved to Georgia when I was 8 years old.

 Do you compete equipped (squat suit, bench press shirt & deadlift suit) or unequipped (no suits) or both and what weight class(s) and divisions(s) do you compete in?